Cole-Beasant/rideMe/README.md

 ## Running instructions

-Ensure that you have a code editor, Python 3.11.2 and PostgreSQL installed on your machine
+Ensure that you have a code editor, Python 3.11.2, and PostgreSQL installed on your machine.
+Also ensure that PostgreSQL is running on port 5432.

 Clone this repository and open in your code editor